llwyd/llwyd.github.io/_posts/2021-05-19-smolblink.markdown

 _reset:
     b _reset
 ```
 As defined in the Cortex M4 user guide[^1], the vector table is at the start of the .bin file, with the first two values being the initial stack pointer value and the reset location.
 Here I've put `0xDEADBEEF` as my SP value as this program is so small that it doesn't need a stack, typically this would be something like `0x20000800` (remember that ARM uses a _decrementing_ stack, and the RAM region starts at `0x20000000` on this chip).
-Using `0xDEADBEEF` or some othe silly value would cause the device to hard fault under a 'normal' program.
+Using `0xDEADBEEF` or some other silly value would cause the device to hard fault under a 'normal' program.
 The second word is set as `_reset`, which is a thumb function[^2] the microcontroller calls upon reset.
 As you can see, `_reset` simply contains a branch instruction to itself, which will loop indefinitely.

 `.syntax unified` is used to signify the use of the _Unified Assembler Language_ which is covered in more detail here[^3] and here[^4].
 Additionally, the global (`.globl`) declaration of `_start` (ie, the entry point) is necessary or else the linker will complain.